Republic of Biak-na-Bato: History

 On November 1, 1897, the provisional constitution for the Biak-na-Bato Republic was signed.
 The preamble of the constitution included the statement that:

-By the end of 1897, Governor-General Primo de Rivera accepted the impossibility of quelling the revolution by force of arms.
+By the end of 1897, Governor-General Primo de Rivera had accepted the impossibility of quelling the revolution by force of arms.
 In a statement to the Cortes Generales, he said, "I can take Biak-na-Bato, any military man can take it, but I can not answer that I could crush the rebellion."
 Desiring to make peace with Aguinaldo, he sent emissaries to Aguinaldo seeking a peaceful settlement.
-Ironically, nothing was accomplished until Pedro A. Paterno, a known turncoat and a lawyer from Manila, volunteered to act as negotiator.
+Nothing was accomplished until Pedro Paterno, a lawyer from Manila, volunteered to act as a negotiator.

 On August 9, 1897, Paterno proposed a peace based on reforms and amnesty to Aguinaldo.
-In succeeding months, practicing shuttle diplomacy, Paterno traveled back and forth between Manila and Biak-na-Bato carrying proposals and counterproposals.
+In succeeding months, practicing shuttle diplomacy, Paterno traveled back and forth between Manila and Biak-na-Bato, carrying proposals and counterproposals.
 Paterno's efforts led to a peace agreement called the Pact of Biak-na-Bato.
-This consisted of three documents, the first two being signed on December 14, 1897, and the third being signed on December 15; effectively ending the Republic of Biak-na-Bato.
+This consisted of three documents, the first two being signed on December 14, 1897, and the third being signed on December 15, effectively ending the Republic of Biak-na-Bato.

 In 1899, Aguinaldo wrote in retrospect that the principal conditions of the pact were: